ikmb-denbi/genome-annotation/docs/usage.md

 Run transcriptome assembly with Trinity and produce hints from the transcripts.

 #### `--gth` [ true (default) | false ]
 Run GenomeThreader to produce hints from protein file.
+If you are using Conda for software provisioning, Gth will not be included and you have to ensure that it is available on your systems some other way.
+We use version [1.7.1](http://genomethreader.org/distributions/gth-1.7.1-Linux_x86_64-64bit.tar.gz).

 #### `--augustus` [ true (default) | false ]
 Run Augustus to predict genes.